idea4good/GuiLite/README.md

 - ⚙️We hope GuiLite is small enough to help you understand how UI works.
 - 👑You should be the master of your UI and not be tied to a specific framework.

-## 🔥New feature：Run GuiLite Samples on 3D
+## 🔥New feature：Upgrade GuiLite Samples to 3D level
 - ![GuiLiteGraphic](doc/GuiLite3D.gif)
-- Run GuiLite Samples on Web and 3D scenario
+- Run GuiLite Samples[(HelloParticle, HelloWave)](https://github.com/idea4good/GuiLiteSamples#mcu-demos-hello-star--hello-particle--hello-wave--hello-notouch--hello-mario--hello-3d) on Web and 3D scenario
 - [Source code](https://github.com/idea4good/GuiLiteWeb/blob/master/CubeEx/main.js)

 ## Features